- Places to Explore

-Sadly, the beluga is an endangered species; the whales, with 35 other species of mammals and birds and 21 species of fish, are threatened by pollution in the St. Lawrence River.
-This has spurred a C$100 million project (funded by the federal and provincial governments) aimed at removing or capping sediment in the most polluted areas, stopping industrial and residential emissions into the river, and restoring natural habitat.
-And while there's still much work to be done, most experts agree that the St. Lawrence River's ecosystem is healthier now than it has been anytime in the past 50 years.
+Sadly, the beluga is endangered; the whales, with 35 other species of mammals and birds and 21 species of fish, are threatened by pollution in the St. Lawrence River.
+This has spurred a C$100-million project (funded by the federal and provincial governments) aimed at removing or capping sediment in the most polluted areas, stopping industrial and residential emissions into the river, and restoring natural habitat.
+Although there's still much work to be done, most experts agree that the St. Lawrence River's ecosystem has become healthier in many respects.

 Tadoussac at a Glance

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!